-- Escalator identification and location - Type of work activities
+- Escalator identification and location

+- Type of work activities

 - Validity of the Work Authorisation:

-- date and time of start of work;
+- Date and time of start of work;

-- date and time of expected work completion; and
+- Date and time of expected work completion; and

-- expiry date of work authorisation;
+- Expiry date of work authorisation.

 - Approved job statements, safe work procedures and risk assessment

 - Lifting or other equipment consideration

 - Hot work consideration

-- PPE consideration:
+- PPF consideration:

-- safety helmet;
+- Safety helmet;

-- safety shoes;
+- Safety shoes;

-- eye protection;
+- Eye protection;

-- hand protection;
+- Hand protection;

-- fall protection/ lifelines; and
+- Fall protection/lifelines; and

-- Other personal equipment, such as torchlight;
+- Other personal equipment, such as torchlight.

 - Control measures:

-- barricades;
+- Barricades:

-- signboards; and
+- Signboards; and

-- lighting;
+- Lighting.

 - Emergency preparedness:

-- emergency response plan and logistics;
+- Emergency response plan and logistics;

-- rescue equipment; and
+- Rescue equipment; and

-- name and contact number of emergency responders;
+- Name and contact number of emergency responders.

 - Names and signatures of supervisor and authorised manager

-Refer to Annex 3 for examples of Work Authorisation form on working at height.
+Refer to Annex 2 for examples of Work Authorisation Form.

-6.1.4 Stages of Work Authorisation System for NRMO
+6.1.5 Stages of Work Authorisation System for NRMO